F0609 F609: Timely report suspected abuse, neglect, or theft and report the results of the investigation to proper authorities.

 The penalty, as released by CMS, applies to the entire inspection this citation is part of, covering all citations and f-tags issued, not just this specific f-tag.
 For the complete original report, please refer to the 'Details' section.

-Failure to Timely Report Alleged Verbal Abuse
+Failure to Immediately Report Alleged Staff-to-Resident Abuse

 D